feltcute/ModdingDocsMGD/Doc/Monsters/Additions.rst

     }
   ],

-Appends to the existing array of objects.
+Appends to the existing array of objects, if there are no other objects that match it in exact requirements.

-You can replace objects by copying their exact requirements.
-That means it will replace ``"theText":`` key data, not append to it.
+Otherwise, if it matches the ``"move":`` and ``"lineTrigger":`` keys in values, it will replace ``"theText":`` key data, not append to it.
+Remember that ``"move":`` arrays is an *or* parameter, so any skills or stances listed across multiple objects for the same type of lineTrigger will add to the same pool.

 **pictures**
 -------------